section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 You have successfully enabled cloud recording for your project.

-### Acquiring authentication keys for Agora APIs
+### Acquiring Customer ID and Customer Secret for Agora APIs
-If you want to work with Agora's APIs, you need to acquire the client ID and client secret from Agora.
+If you want to work with Agora's APIs, you need to acquire the customer ID and customer secret from Agora.

 Head to the console and click the account name on the top right corner and click on RESTful API from the dropdown.